 The monument to the 69th Pennsylvania Volunteer Infantry Regiment is south of Gettysburg near the Copse of Trees.
-(39.81262 N, 77.23629 W; Google map; Tour map: Hancock Avenue at The Angle) It was dedicated in 1887 by the State of Pennsylvania.
+(Hancock Avenue at The Angle tour map) It was dedicated in 1887 by the State of Pennsylvania.
 Symbolism on the monument includes a harp at the top, crossed flags, and many trefoils, the symbol of the Union Second Corps, but also known as the shamrock, a symbol of Ireland.

 The 69th Pennsylvania was commanded at the Battle of Gettysburg by Colonel Dennis O’Kane.
 He was mortally wounded on July 3rd during Pickett’s Charge and died the next day.
 Lieutenant Colonel Martin Tschudy, who had been wounded on the 2nd but remained on the field, was also killed on the 3rd.
 Major Duffy, although wounded, remained on the field in command until the battle was over, when Captain William Davis took over the regiment.